woocommerce/woocommerce/docs/HPOS.md

 If the posts table is authoritative, achieving an order ID match is easy: the record in `wp_wc_orders` is created with the same ID and that's it.
 However, when the new orders tables are authoritative there's a problem: the posts table is used to store multiple types of data, not only orders; and by the time synchronization needs to happen, a non-order post could already exist having the same ID as the order to synchronize.

-To solve this _placeholder records_ are used.
-Whenever the new orders tables are authoritative and immediate synchronization is disabled, creating a new order will cause a record with post type `shop_order_placehold` and the same id as the order to be created in the posts table; this effectively "reserves" the order id in the posts table.
-Then at synchronization time the record is filled appropriately and its post type is changed to `shop_order`.
+To solve this, _placeholder records_ are used.
+Whenever the new orders tables are authoritative and immediate synchronization is disabled, creating a new order will cause a record with post type `shop_order_placehold` and the same ID as the order to be created in the posts table; this effectively "reserves" the order ID in the posts table.
+Then, at synchronization time, the record is filled appropriately and its post type is changed to `shop_order`.